junedkh/jmdkh-mltb/README.md

 - `RCLONE_PATH` is like `GDRIVE_ID` a default path for mirror.
 In additional to those variables `DEFAULT_UPLOAD` to choose the default tool whether it's rclone or google-api-python-client.
 - If `DEFAULT_UPLOAD` = 'rc' then you must fill `RCLONE_PATH` with path as default one or with `rcl` to select destination path on each new task.
 - If `DEFAULT_UPLOAD` = 'gd' then you must fill `GDRIVE_ID` with folder/TD id.
+- rclone.conf can be added before deploy like token.pickle to repo folder root or use bsetting to upload it as private file.
 - If rclone.conf uploaded from usetting or added in `rclone/{user_id}.conf` then `RCLONE_PATH` must start with `mrcc:`.
 - Whenever you want to write path manually to use user rclone.conf that added from usetting then you must add the `mrcc:` at the beginning.
+- So in short, up: has 4 possible values which is: gd(Upload to GDRIVE_ID), rc(Upload to RCLONE_PATH), rcl(Select Rclone Path) and rclone_path(remote:path(owner rclone.conf) or mrcc:remote:path(user rclone.conf))

 ------